juliandramirez/react-native-user-identity/README.md

 ## Why just not use firebase anonymous authentication?
 See FAQ section at the bottom.

+## Why shouldn't you use this?
+This package requires you to activate the iCloud entitlement on iOS. <br>
+As of today apple does not permit transfering ownership of an application that has this entitlement active for **ANY** of it's versions.
+Read more [here](https://help.apple.com/app-store-connect/#/devaf27784ff)

 ## Installation
 **1. Install the library**
 ```